AP Physics Cheat Sheet 2026

 | $a_c = \frac{v^2}{r}$ | Centripetal acceleration; always points toward center |

-| $F_c = \frac{mv^2}{r}$ | Net centripetal force; provided by friction, tension, gravity, etc. |
+| $F_c = \frac{mv^2}{r}$ | Net centripetal force — provided by friction, tension, gravity, etc. |

-| $\tau = rF\sin\theta$ | Torque; $r$ = lever arm, $\theta$ = angle between $r$ and $F$ |
+| $\tau = rF\sin\theta$ | Torque; $r$ = lever arm, $\theta$ = angle between $\vec{r}$ and $\vec{F}$ |

 | $\tau_{net} = I\alpha$ | Rotational Newton's 2nd law |